mritogether/mritogether.github.io/23m/registration.md

 ### What to expect?
 #### Bingo (Dec 6 - 2.30PM UTC)
+Come and meet your fellow open science enthusiasts with the MRI Together Get-To-Know-You Bingo
-Bingo will take place at the rooftop in Gather.Town.
+* The Bingo will take place on the rooftop in Gather.Town
+* When the event begins, you'll introduce yourself to fellow attendees to discover facts that match squares on your bingo card
+* Your Bingo hosts will provide further instructions for filling out the card

 #### Mind Matching (two sessions: Dec 7 - 2.30AM UTC and Dec 8 - 2.30PM UTC)
+Networking might seem daunting, particularly for newcomers.
+But worry not!
+At MRITogether MindMatching, we're here to support you.
+We've carefully assembled groups of similar-minded individuals, crafting a tailored experience that feels as comforting as a warm embrace.

-* Mind-matching takes place in the library in **[Gather.Town](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**
+* The MindMatching will take place in the library in Gather.Town.

-* If you have registered for mind-matching

-* If you haven't registered in advance, but still like to join....
+* Check the Entrance Board for your table numbers for the sessions
+* Sit down and connect with like-minded people!

 #### PubQuiz (Dec 7 - 10PM UTC)
-We challenge you to test your open science, MRI and general knowledge in the **MRI Together Super PubQuiz**
+We challenge you to test your open science, MRI and general knowledge in the MRI Together Super PubQuiz
 * The Pubquiz will take place in the library in Gather.Town.
 * Take a free seat at one of the tables and meet your other team members
 * Assign a team captain and come up with a name